 - Dickinson students enrolled in a non-Dickinson program may receive up to a maximum of 4 course credits for one semester. - To take more than 4 credits per semester, a student must petition Carla Maranto-Arnold, Study Abroad Coordinator.
-In the Study Abroad Coordinator's absence, students may also address their petitions to the Associate Provost and Executive Director of CGSE.
+In the Study Abroad Coordinator's absence, students may also address their petitions to the Associate Provost and Executive Director of the Center for Global Study and Engagement.
 If a student registers for more than the maximum credits allowed without the permission of the Center for Global Study and Engagement, the course credit will not transfer.